ramirezfx/firefox-appimage/README.md

 # firefox-appimage

-This script will download the latest version of firefox and create an AppImage
+This script will download the latest AppImage-version of firefox

 ## INSTALLATION: